 What Temperature To Set Your Air Conditioner While Sleeping

 During summer nights, some people prefer to sleep in a warm room while others prefer a cold room.
 Depending on your preference, your summer AC settings should be about 4° higher than the daytime settings or between 60-67 for a cool night's sleep.

-Some people find opening windows and running fans at night helps regulate their home temperature.
-Both are great ways to also save money by not running your A/C during night hours.
+Some people may prefer to open their windows or use fans at night to regulate the temperature instead of utilizing an air conditioner.
+Both are great ways to save money by not running your A/C throughout the night.

 Should You Leave the Air Conditioner On When You’re Out?